Kintsugi Omakase NYC Offers a Sleek, Refined, and Relaxing Dining Experience

 Sekogani

-The nigiri portion of the meal is followed by Chef Chen’s signature Grilled Black Cod with soy-cured egg yolk rice donburi; a handroll, made with tuna tartare with minced tuna and scallop; and Unagi, freshwater eel that is sourced from Maine, delivered live to the restaurant, and fileted in-house.
+After the nigiri portion of the meal, Chef Chen presents his signature Grilled Black Cod served over soy-cured egg yolk rice donburi.
+He crafts a handroll filled with tuna tartare, minced tuna, and scallop.
+Additionally, he offers Unagi, freshwater eel sourced from Maine, which is delivered live to the restaurant and filleted on-site.

 Tamago omakase Japanese sushi table